WJSoftware/wj-config/README.md

 Any data source can be selectively included in runtime by using the special builder function `when()`.

-The `when()` function accepts a *function that receives the current environment object, that is meant to return a `Boolean` value*.
-If the return value is `true`, the associated data source is included; if the return value is `false` then the associated data source is excluded and therefore won't participate in the creation of the final configuration object.
+The `when()` function accepts a *function that receives the current environment object, and is meant to return a `Boolean` value*.
+If the returned value is `true`, the associated data source is included; if the returned value is `false` then the associated data source is excluded and therefore won't participate in the creation of the final configuration object.